 Teacher candidates must be available for daytime study and student teaching during the final year of their program.
-Teacher candidates spend 10 weeks during the spring term student teaching full-time in a primary classroom, completing a total of 300 hours.
-During the fall term and the remaining 5 weeks of the spring term, teacher candidates work in the same classroom for an additional 225 hours of internship.
+Teacher candidates spend 10 weeks during the spring semester student teaching full-time in a public school early childhood classroom, completing a total of 300 hours.
+During the fall semester and the remaining 5 weeks of the spring semester, teacher candidates work in the same classroom for an additional 225 hours of clinical experience.